 When ideologies in YA novels focus specifically on government, they tend to convey to adolescents that they are better served by accepting than by rejecting the social institutions with which they must live.
 In that sense, the underlying agenda of many young adult novels is to indoctrinate adolescents into a measure of social acceptance.Robert Seelinger Trites in her book Disturbing The Universe: Power and repression in adolescent literature

-But is The Chocolate War any more political than your typical YA novel?
+But is The Chocolate War any more political than your typical young adult novel?

 STORYTELLING TECHNIQUES OF NOTE